Noncredit ESL Program

 The College Bookstore is located on the first floor of the Campus Center building.
 You can purchase all the books and materials you need for class here, as well as snacks and drinks.
 Hours for the bookstore are located on their website.

 Students need to purchase a parking permit in order to park in any campus parking lot.
-You can purchase a semester-long parking permit online at You can also get one in person at the Admissions & Records window in the Student Engagement Center.
+You can purchase a semester-long parking permit online.
+You can also get one in person at the Admissions & Records window in the Student Engagement Center.

 Frequently Asked Questions: